PlanQK/planqk-platform-docs/src/docs/getting-started/sdk-reference.md

 ## Using the SDK

-As the library is based on Qiskit, you can use the Qiskit syntax to access quantum hardware and simulators.
+As the SDK is based on Qiskit, you can use the Qiskit syntax to access quantum hardware and simulators.
 To list and access the quantum backends supported by Planqk, you'll need to use the `PlanqkQuantumProvider` class.

 Here's an example: